 When it comes to plantar fasciitis shoes, there are more brands and styles than ever before in stores, most of which look no different to ‘normal’ footwear!

 Whether you suffer from plantar fasciitis or not, a pair of sneakers which have good heel support can look incredibly stylish.
-These ones, as worn by Helen above look like they offer support as well as being a great addition to lots of outfits.

 Slip-on plantar fasciitis sneakers